cooljeanius/A_New_Order/readme.txt

 this and his sequel is _not_ official.

 If you want to use ANO as base for your story, I suggest:
-* How Akladians conquered Wesnoth?
-How a band of barbarians could conquer a vast kingdom?
+* How did the Akladians conquer Wesnoth?
+How could a band of barbarians conquer a vast kingdom?
 This is great occassion to show how kings will hire Akladians to kill other kings, how they cut their own throats, not notifying that Akladians are something more than just barbarians you can hire to plunder your neighbours' countryside.
 * Ruvio's story screams to be written.
-How he became a famous rebel leader, who is widely known amongst Wesnothian folk, but virtually unknown amongst Akladians?
+How did he become a famous rebel leader, who is widely known amongst Wesnothian folk, but virtually unknown amongst Akladians?
 * For a sequel, I have an outline of what should happen later.
 But I have no time to script it.
 If you want to write a campaign, contact me, we can discuss it.
 Yes, it should feature Gawen's son.
 It should also have his half-brothers.
 It should have Bor Cryne's son.
-But it will not be about how Gawen son reclaims his throne.
-Just as in ANO there are some things hidden, which had long bothered me and which probably nobody noticed; I have a list of things which bother me now, and I would want to write them in a campaign.
+But it will not be about how Gawen's son reclaims his throne.
+Just as in ANO there are some things hidden, which have long bothered me and which probably nobody noticed; I have a list of things which bother me now, and I would want to write them in a campaign.
   The campaign should also feature a prominent female Akladian.
 And a love story, too, of course :D, since both boys and girls love love stories.